vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 (PV 3.282)
 {: .examplecaption}

-### Normative properties can-in fact-be grasped mentally; just as with objects of meditation
+### Normative properties can—in fact—be grasped mentally; just as with objects of meditation

 **(Kumārila)** Come on!
 These are all examples of erroneous mental states.
 You can't use them as analogies for sage perception.